NeeravSood/AllMark-ReadME/README.md

 * **Host override:** allow or revoke join for exceptional cases
 * **Privacy-preserving operation:** no participant video upload or storage

-> **Accuracy statement:** AllMark Gate has measured **up to 98% accuracy** in controlled evaluations against defined test scenarios.
+> **Accuracy statement:** AllMark Verification Tool has measured **up to 98% accuracy** in controlled evaluations against defined test scenarios.
 Real-world performance depends on configuration, user environment, and threat conditions.
 No security control guarantees absolute prevention.

 ---

 ## 2. Privacy, Data Handling, and Trust Boundaries

-### What AllMark Gate does **not** do
+### What AllMark Verification Tool does **not** do

 * Does **not** upload or store participant video
 * Does **not** store biometric templates
 * Does **not** provide human review of participant media

-### What AllMark Gate may store/transmit (customer-controlled)
+### What AllMark Verification Tool may store/transmit (customer-controlled)

 * Verification outcomes (PASS/FAIL/REVERIFY REQUIRED)
 * Correlation codes and audit-friendly event records